-Most workers plan to stay in the job market until they reach their age of retirement, generally 66 or 67 depending on their year of birth.
+(ModernSurvival.org) – Most workers plan to stay in the job market until they reach their age of retirement, generally 66 or 67, depending on their birth year.
 Roughly 45% of American workers do not reach this goal, as they are forced into early retirement.
-Often, this is caused by health issues which make it impossible to continue working.
+Often, this is caused by health issues that make it impossible to continue working.
 For this scenario, we will examine the options available when you are forced to retire early due to health problems.
-Is it possible to retire without savings?
+Is it even possible to retire without savings?

 Retirement or Disability?

-When faced with involuntary retirement, the first thing you should do is take a careful look at your financial situation.
+When faced with involuntary retirement, you should first take a careful look at your financial situation.
 Determine your essential and discretionary expenses.
 What do you have to spend money on, and where can you cut back?

 Now that you are retiring, you will no longer be commuting back and forth to your job.
-If you have multiple vehicles you may want to consider selling one of them now.
+You may want to consider selling a car if you have multiple vehicles.
 Not only will this give you more money to work with, but it will also lower your insurance payments.
 Another benefit of no longer working is that you won’t need to spend money on work clothes.
-This may be a small benefit, but at this point any good news is welcome.
+This may be a small benefit, but any good news is welcome at this point.

 If you have multiple streaming services, consider cutting these back as well.
 Yes, you will be home more, but you are now living on a tighter budget.
 Cable is an expensive luxury that can be eliminated as well.
 Most local libraries now have DVDs and BluRays available to check out, so this could be a free alternative to these services.

-Your cellphone plan is another place you can cut back expenses, or eliminate them altogether.
+Your cellphone plan is another way to cut back on expenses or eliminate them altogether.
 Review your usage and determine if a cheaper plan is viable for you.
 If your family is on your plan, it may be time to cut the kids off and let them pay for their own phones.

 If you have debt, try to pay it off as soon as possible.
-If you have high-interest debts look into options to consolidate the debt.
-This will reduce the amount of interest you are paying, and save you money in the long run.
+If you have high-interest debts, look into options to consolidate the debt.
+This will reduce your interest and save you money in the long run.

 If you own your home, you may think about selling it and downsizing.
 Smaller homes are easier to care for and cost less to maintain.
-The taxes, utilities, and mortgages are less expensive for smaller homes as well.
-If you live in a high-cost area you should find a more affordable neighborhood to relocate to.
-If you live alone you can also rent out empty rooms for extra income.
+The taxes, utilities, and mortgages are also less expensive for smaller homes.
+If you live in a high-cost area, you should find a more affordable neighborhood to relocate to.
+If you live alone, you can also rent out empty rooms for extra income.

 Insurance and Benefits

-Insurance: If you lose your health care when you are forced from the job market, you are going to have to find alternative medical coverage.
+Insurance: If you lose health care when forced from the job market, you will have to find alternative medical coverage.

-Typically, Medicare is not available to anyone under the age of 65 unless they pay for the coverage.
+Medicare is typically unavailable to anyone under 65 unless they pay for the coverage.
 According to medicareadvocacy.org, “Medicare is available for certain people with disabilities who are under age 65.
 These individuals must have received Social Security Disability benefits for 24 months or have End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease).”

-If you are married, and your spouse is employed, you can try to join their health care plan.
-If this is not an option you can continue your previous employer’s coverage using COBRA.
-This only lasts for 18 to 36 months, though, and you will have to pay for your employer’s portion of the premiums as well as your own.
+If you are married and your spouse is employed, you can try to join their health care plan.
+If this is not an option, you can continue your previous employer’s coverage using COBRA.
+This only lasts for 18 to 36 months, and you will have to pay for your employer’s portion of the premiums and your own.

-If you withdraw money from the 401K at your current job, and you are 55 or older, you will not have to pay the 10% penalty for that 401K.
-Unfortunately, if you roll this 401K into an IRA this option is no longer available.
+If you withdraw money from the 401K at your current job and are 55 or older, you will not have to pay the 10% penalty for that 401K.
+Unfortunately, this option is no longer available if you roll this 401K into an IRA.

 SNAP Benefits: Another option to help you is the Supplemental Nutrition Assistance Program (SNAP).
-This program can help provide you with food should you qualify for the assistance.
+This program can help provide food should you qualify for the assistance.

 In conclusion, yes — you can retire early without savings.
-It may not be easy, and it will likely force you to make some major life changes, but it can be done.
+It may not be easy and will likely force you to make significant life changes, but it can be done.

 ~Here’s to Your Survival!